An expert online second opinion from the #1 children's hospital can offer you reassurance that you're getting the best care for your child,

 emergency service number (911 in the United States) to get prompt medical attention or go to your nearest hospital, emergency

 room, or urgent-care center.
-The turnaround time for this service is 7-10 business days.
+The turnaround time for this service is 5-7 business days from the time the records are collected.
 Please do not rely on electronic communications

 for assistance with immediate, urgent medical issues.